Combining p-values via averaging: Introduction

-Intuitively, the most natural way to combine $K$ numbers is simply to average them; essentially, this is the way of combining p-values used in the method of cross-conformal prediction (see \cite{\OCMVI}, (11)).
-None of the functions $F$ in (\ref{eq:Bonferroni}), (\ref{eq:Ruger}), and (\ref{eq:Hommel}) involves the average $\bar p:=\frac1K(p_1+\cdots+p_K)$.
-This note draws the reader's attention to a result by R\"uschendorf (\cite{ruschendorf:1982}, Theorem~1) showing that $\bar p$ is not always a p-value but $2\bar p$ is; moreover, the factor of 2 cannot be improved in general.
+A natural way to combine $K$ p-values is to average them, by using $\bar p:=(p_1+\dots+p_K)/K$ (at least when the tests have similar power).
+Unfortunately, $\bar p$ is not necessarily a p-value.
+An old result by R\"uschendorf \cite[Theorem~1]{Ruschendorf:1982} shows that $2\bar p$ is a p-value; moreover, the factor of 2 cannot be improved in general.
+In the statistical literature this result was rediscovered by Meng \cite[Theorem~1]{Meng:1994}.

-Section~\ref{sec:combining} proves the part of R\"uschendorf's result stating that $2\bar p$ is a bona fide p-value (perhaps conservative).
-Section~\ref{sec:K2} considers the case $K=2$, in which it is very easy to see that the factor of $2$ is optimal.
+In this paper (see Section~\ref{sec:symmetric}) we move on to a general notion of the mean as axiomatized by Andrei Kolmogorov \cite{Kolmogorov:1930mean} and adapt various results of \emph{robust risk aggregation} \cite{Embrechts/Puccetti:2006,Bernard/etal:2014,Embrechts/etal:2015,Wang/Wang:2016,Jakobsons/etal:2016} to combining p-values by averaging them in Kolmogorov's wider sense.
+In particular, to obtain a p-value from given p-values $p_1,\dots,p_K$, it is sufficient to multiply their geometric mean by $e$ (as noticed by Mattner \cite{Mattner:2012-journal}) and to multiply their harmonic mean by $e\ln K$ (for $K>2$).
+More generally, we consider the mean $M_{r,K}(p_1,\dots,p_K)$ (sometimes referred to as \emph{generalized mean}) defined by $((p_1^r+\dots+p_K^r)/K)^{1/r}$ for $r\in[-\infty,\infty]$, and derive values of $a_{r,K}$ making $a_{r,K}M_{r,K}$ a merging function.
+In particular, our results cover the Bonferroni method~\eqref{eq:Bonferroni}, which corresponds to $M_{-\infty,K}(p_1,\dots,p_K)=K\min(p_1,\dots,p_K)$ (see, e.g., \cite[(2.3.1)]{Hardy/etal:1952}).

+Median is also sometimes regarded as a kind of average.
+R\"uger's~\eqref{eq:Ruger}, applied to $k:=\lceil K/2\rceil$, says that p-values can be combined by scaling up their median by a factor of 2 (exactly for even $K$ and approximately for large odd $K$).
+Therefore, we have the same factor of 2 as in R\"uschendorf's \cite{Ruschendorf:1982} result.
+(Taking $k=\lfloor(K+1)/2\rfloor=\lceil K/2\rceil$ is suggested in \cite[Section~1.1]{Mattner:2011-journal}.)
+More generally, the $\alpha$ quantile $p_{(\lceil\alpha K\rceil)}$ becomes a p-value if multiplied by $1/\alpha$.

+Section~\ref{sec:weighted}--\ref{sec:choice} barely scratch the surface of three important topics: weighted averaging of p-values, the efficiency of our methods of combining p-values under various alternative distributions, and the choice of a suitable value of the parameter $r$ for generalized mean.
+Section~\ref{sec:conclusion} concludes the paper listing some directions of further research.

+As this paper targets a statistical audience, in the main text we shall omit proofs and techniques based on results from the literature on robust risk aggregation; the details can be found in Appendix~\ref{app:proofs-validity}.